Spanish FA President Luis Rubiales is a creep

 One hopes the players can take their newfound worldwide notoriety, and the greater attention to their fight, and get Rubiales hung by his eyelids somewhere, either figuratively or literally.
 We won’t be picky.

-Alcaraz, Novak picking up the rivalry baton from Federer, Nadal
+Alcaraz, Novak picking up baton from Rafa, Federer

 If there was any worry that tennis might not have a rivalry to carry the sport further with Rafa Nadal’s approaching retirement and Roger Federer’s exit, Carlos Alcaraz and Novak Djokovic are assuring everyone that’s not the case.
 After their classic Wimbledon final, yesterday they took a best-of-three-set match to nearly four hours, with Djokovic winning in a third-set tiebreak.
 It had more of the ridiculousness that you may remember from July’s epic: